The official currency of Netherlands

 So the answer to the main question in all tourist’s minds what is Netherlands currency is that today the official currency of Netherlands money currency is Euro.

-Euro coins and banknotes are used all over Holland as national currency!
+Euro coins and banknotes are used all over Holland as national currency and the dutch guilder remained just a symbol of the prosperity of this country!

-If you are wondering how you can get the dutch money, the easiest way is from an exchange office.
+If you are wondering how you can get the dutch money, the easiest way is from exchange offices spread all across the country.

 You can also withdraw money from a local ATM or pay with your credit card, as there are no additional costs except the commissions practised by the bank where you have opened your account.